zmuranaka/scryfall_api_symbols/README.md

     Text(blackLotus.typeLine),
     Text.rich(blackLotus.preparedOracleText() ??
         TextSpan(text: blackLotus.oracleText)),
   ],
 );
 return Scaffold(
   appBar: AppBar(
     backgroundColor: Theme.of(context).colorScheme.inversePrimary,
-    title: Text('Magic: the Gathering Flutter App'),
+    title: Text('Scryfall API Symbols Example App'), ),
-    ),
   body: SafeArea(
     child: Center(child: child),
   ),
 );
 ```

-For a more detailed example, look in the [example](https://github.com/zmuranaka/magic_the_gathering_flutter/tree/main/example) directory.
+For a more detailed example, look in the [example](https://github.com/zmuranaka/scryfall_api_symbols/tree/master/example) directory.

 ## Contributing

 Contributions are welcome!
-Be sure to follow the linter rules defined in the [analysis_options](https://github.com/zmuranaka/magic_the_gathering_flutter/blob/main/analysis_options.yaml) file.
+Be sure to follow the linter rules defined in the [analysis_options](https://github.com/zmuranaka/scryfall_api_symbols/blob/master/analysis_options.yaml) file.

 ## Legal

 As part of the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy),
 this package is provided free of charge to view, access, share, and use without paying for anything, obtaining any approval, or giving anyone credit.

-[magic_the_gathering_flutter](https://pub.dev/packages/magic_the_gathering_flutter) is unofficial Fan Content permitted under the Fan Content Policy.
+[scryfall_api_symbols](https://pub.dev/packages/scryfall_api_symbols) is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

+[Scryfall](https://scryfall.com/) has not endorsed this package.